 Many Good Men was Civic Digits’ first major project for 2024, produced in association with Stories Untold and Stellar Quines Theatre Company at the Heart of Midlothian FC.
 It is supported by Creative Scotland, Hearts of Midlothian FC, Zero Tolerance, YouthLink Scotland, Design Informatics at University Edinburgh, with guidance from Women’s Support Project, White Ribbon, The Artist Wellbeing Company and The Violence Against Women and Girls (VAWG) Unit: Scottish Government Justice Directorate.

-Many Good Men will be travelling to Romania, to workshop, develop and produce a new performance of Many Good Men.
-It will be in-person for local youth workers and students, who are hoping to tackle radicalised masculinity, and broadcast online.
+Many Good Men travelled to Romania, to workshop, develop and produce a new performance of Many Good Men.
+It was in-person for local youth workers and students, who were hoping to tackle radicalised masculinity, and broadcast online.

 11 – 15 November 2024, Bucharest.
 Funded by Creative Scotland and the National Lottery Open Fund.